Contact

 The primary contact method for all inquiry categories is the administrative email address: [email protected]

-For structured reference inquiries related to how the directory is organized, the Tile Repair Directory Purpose and Scope page provides a full account of classification methodology, coverage boundaries, and the standards frameworks — including TCNA and NTCA publications — that inform how specialties are defined within the listings database.
+For structured reference inquiries related to how the provider network is organized, the Tile Repair Provider Network Purpose and Scope page provides a full account of classification methodology, coverage boundaries, and the standards frameworks — including TCNA and NTCA publications — that inform how specialties are defined within the providers database.

-For contractors or researchers who want to understand how to navigate and interpret existing records before submitting a correction or inquiry, the How to Use This Tile Repair Resource page documents the directory's organizational logic and search structure.
+For contractors or researchers who want to understand how to navigate and interpret existing records before submitting a correction or inquiry, the How to Use This Tile Repair Resource page documents the provider network's organizational logic and search structure.

 Report a Data Error or Correction